Launch Symposium – Graduate School of Precision Engineering

 Location | E0.211 Felix Frey Auditorium Freiburgstrasse 3 3010 Bern |

-Registration | Registration will open soon |
+Registration | REGISTRATION is now open |

 Characteristics | open to registered participants, free of charge |